-- Typhoid is a serious and sometimes fatal disease with an underestimated but significant burden among children in Asia and sub-Saharan Africa. - The best way to take on typhoid is through an integrated prevention and treatment approach including vaccines; improvements in safe water, sanitation, and hygiene (WASH); availability of dependable typhoid diagnostics; and appropriate antibiotics. - By raising awareness about integrated typhoid prevention and treatment solutions, mobilizing resources, and accelerating uptake of new solutions such as typhoid conjugate vaccines (TCVs), we can take on typhoid together. - " Newly licensed TCVs have the advantages of longer-lasting protection, require fewer doses, and are suitable for children less than two years of age, allowing for delivery through routine childhood immunization programs.
+- Typhoid is a serious and sometimes fatal disease with an underestimated but significant burden among children in Asia and sub-Saharan Africa. - The best way to take on typhoid is through an integrated prevention and treatment approach including vaccines; improvements in safe water, sanitation, and hygiene (WASH); availability of dependable typhoid diagnostics; and appropriate antibiotics. - By raising awareness about integrated typhoid prevention and treatment solutions, mobilizing resources, and accelerating uptake of new solutions such as typhoid conjugate vaccines (TCVs), we can take on typhoid together. - " Newly licensed TCVs are recommended by the World Health Organization (WHO) and have the advantages of longer-lasting protection, require fewer doses, and are suitable for children less than two years of age, allowing for delivery through routine childhood immunization programs.